Villa Zyloh

 Whether the story is true in every particular is, in a way, beside the point.
 What is true is what you can see.

-Seventy years on, the house at 796 Pacific Parade is rising again.
+Seventy years on, the flats at 796 Pacific Parade are rising again.
 Not as something else; as itself.
-Alana McBain, who held planning approval for a five-storey demolition and rebuild, decided to build one storey instead — a new top-floor penthouse threaded onto the original through an independent concrete frame engineered by Richard Erwin that bears no load on the 1958 fabric below.
+Alana McBain, who held planning rights for a five-storey demolition and rebuild, decided to build one extra storey instead — a new top-floor penthouse threaded onto the original through an independent concrete frame engineered by Richard Erwin that bears no load on the 1958 fabric below.
 The original building remains.
 The balustrades remain.
 The architect, presumably, would still walk away.

 Inside, the interiors are by Milah Laidley, who is, in the way these stories sometimes resolve, the McBain–Cannon daughter.
 Her paintings — sold elsewhere under the single name MILAH — hang on the walls she has dressed.
 Three apartments below, a penthouse above, four keys in all.
 The ground floor stays with Ela Elu, the bridal atelier Alana founded and still runs, where her sister Narelle works the front-of-house and where, on a Saturday in 1958, the developer who didn't listen to Harry Seidler might once have walked past on his way down to the surf.